title

 Lidar Image and Map - Mousehold

 I couldn’t believe my luck when I saw the LiDAR data for Mousehold Heath.
 There were at least 4 excellent surviving lengths of agger.
+Possibly the best in Mousehold Plantation but I never discovered how to access it.

 Click for larger view